-Autism Spectrum Disorder (ASD) -learners may have particular difficulties with social interaction.
+Autism Spectrum Disorder (ASD) -including Asperger's Syndrome and Autism -learners may have particular difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination and this can impact on how they relate to others.
 The Autistic Spectrum is often described as compromising a triad of impairments: